bloomberg/chromium.bb/cli/cros/README.cros_moblabvm.md

 # Using moblabvm for autotest / devserver / moblab development

-moblabvm is a virtuam machine (VM) setup that allows launching two VMs -- one moblab VM, which must be of the moblab-generic-vm board, and another device-under-test (DUT) VM.
-The DUT VM can be any board that supports running as a VM.
+moblabvm is a virtual machine (VM) setup that allows launching two VMs -- one moblab VM, running an image for the moblab-generic-vm board, and another device-under-test (DUT) VM.
+The DUT VM can run an image for board that supports running as a VM.
 At present this includes only moblab-generic-vm and betty.

-A moblabvm setup launches these two VMs can creates a private network bridge between them.
+A moblabvm setup launches these two VMs and creates a private network bridge between them.
 Additionally, it sets up the moblab VM such that the DUT VM is connected to it on the private network.

 Here is a typical flow for using the setup.